playerblair/kuro/README.md

 # Manga Library REST API
-A simple REST API for cataloguing manga built with Spring Boot.
+A simple REST API for tracking manga built with Spring Boot.

 ## Overview
 This project is a RESTful API built using Spring Boot that provides endpoints for searching for manga, managing user progress and collection, and creating curated lists.